TalMizrahii/AP1Project3/README.md

 The third argument, the KNN, must be a positive number.
 If the K is larger then the number of vectors in the file, the algorithm will calaulate the maximum vectors he can from the database.

-The servre calculates the KNN and returns the classification to the client's socket.
-After that, the server waits to a new message from the client.
+The server calculates the KNN and returns the classification to the client's socket.
+After that, the server waits for a new message from the client.
 If the client sends "-1", the server will close the client's socket and accept a new client.
-If the client sends any invalid message (not by format, invalid metric, etc), the server will reply "invalid input".
+If the client sends any invalid message (not by format, invalid metric, etc), the server will reply with "invalid input".

-  A run example, server prespective:
+A run example, server perspective:

 <img width="367" alt="server" src="https://user-images.githubusercontent.com/103560553/210224382-9ade1708-43f9-436c-b2b4-22ab6cf80fb0.PNG">